 May 1989 – Invited by Major General Kind of the US Army Communications and Electronics Command to speak about how software can be developed in the spirit of TQM.

-1985-86 Chairman of the Washington DC computer chapter of the Institute of Electrical and Electronics Engineers (IEEE).
+Chairman of the Washington DC computer chapter of the Institute of Electrical and Electronics Engineers (IEEE) (1985-86).
 Won Best Chapter Award for 1985.
-Sat on the Washington DC IEEE Board of Directors.
-Member of IEEE and its technical societies: computers; engineering management; and systems, man, and cybernetics.
-Member of the Association for Computing Machinery (including the special interest group on software engineering).
+Served on the Washington DC IEEE Board of Directors.
+Life senior member of IEEE and its technical societies: computers; engineering management; and systems, man, and cybernetics.
+Senior member of the Association for Computing Machinery (including the special interest group on software engineering).
 A founder of the Foundation for the Empirical Studies of Programmers.
 Charter member of the Editorial Boards of Empirical Software Engineering and Journal of Enterprise Transformation journals.
 Member of the Academy of Management, Institute for Operations Research and Management Science, International Council on Systems Engineering, and System Dynamics Society.
 Formerly a member of the Project Management Institute, Society of Automotive Engineers, Society for Chaos Theory in Psychology & Life Sciences, and the American Association for the Advancement of Science.
 Donated time to the Internet Strategies Committee of the United Way of America.

 Have taught university continuing education, and graduate and undergraduate courses in computer science, software engineering, and telecommunications for over 30 years.
 Schools include American Univ., California State Univ. at Northridge, George Mason Univ., the George Washington Univ., National Univ., UCLA, and the University of California at San Diego Extension.